-We very much hope that parents will be able to come along to our Meet& Greet on Wednesday 6 February.
+We very much hope that parents will be able to come along to our Meet & Greet on Wednesday 5 February.
 This is the first of our social events for the year.
-As part of the meeting, we will also hold our AGM, reflecting on 2018 and electing our 2019 committee.
+As part of the meeting, we will also hold our AGM, reflecting on 2019 and electing our 2020 committee.
 Our independent community kindergarten relies on parents to form our committee and it is a great way to be involved in the kindy.
-But be assured there is no pressure to take on a position.
+But be assured there is no pressure to take on a position and we thank all those parents who have already indicated a willingness to step into a committee role.